chrisnovakovic/log.c/README.md

 log_trace("Hello %s", "world")
 ```

-Resulting in a line with the given format printed to stderr:
+Resulting in a line with a format like the following being printed to stderr:

 ```
 20:18:26 TRACE src/main.c:11: Hello world